Who is winning Assam? Exit polls give BJP’s Himanta a big edge, leave Congress stunned - BusinessToday

 Assam exit poll results today: In Assam, it has been an election of sharp barbs, takedowns and police action.
 The Northeastern state voted on April 9 for the 126 assembly seats.
 The prime faces: Chief Minister Himanta Biswa Sarma versus Congress leader and Deputy Leader of the Opposition in the Lok Sabha, Gaurav Gogoi.

 While Sarma is trying for a rare third consecutive term for the BJP-led alliance, Gogoi is aiming to regroup his power coterie.
-Both appear confident and both are sure of defeating the opposite side.
+Both appear confident, and both are sure of defeating the opposite side.
 Where Sarma has his infiltration narrative, Gogoi has the anti-incumbency discontent on his side.

 According to India Today-Axis My India exit poll, the BJP is likely to win 88-100 out of the total 126 seats in the northeastern state.
 The Congress, on the other hand, is likely to be a distant second with 24-36 seats in its kitty.